 The earphones are machine washable (hence, waterproof – a very important feature for wearable gadgets) so you can skip the dreadful task of removing them and putting them back in.
-The Rusty clothing line has a lot of selections for men and women at various prices.
+The Hoodie Buddie clothing line has a lot of selections for men and women at various prices.

 Of the many out-of-the-ordinary flash drives, this one gives off a positive, almost classy vibe.
-Part of a line of crystal-studded USB drives, this 4GB USB necklace by Swarovski is proof that tech can also be sophisticated and elegant at the same time.
+Part of a line of crystal-studded USB drives, this 32GB USB necklace is proof that tech can also be sophisticated and elegant at the same time.

-At a price tag of $75.00, the necklace is also available in Violet and Light Rose.
-This two-part heart-shaped necklace is the perfect Valentine’s day gift for the tech girl in your life.
+This two-part heart-shaped necklace is also available in golden color and can be a perfect Valentine’s day gift for the tech girl in your life.

-To personalize this even further, there is an engraving service where you can put a monogram of up to 8 characters (pick from a range of fonts) on your cufflinks for only $8.00.
+To personalize this even further, there is an engraving service where you can put a monogram of up to 8 characters (pick from a range of fonts) on your cufflinks.
 Finally, a flash drive you can put your name on, at $100.00 a pair.

 The Nike+ FuelBand tracks your daily exercise and the calories burnt while doing those activities.
 For every activity, the LED will light up and let you know your progress.
 You can set these goals, view detailed progress, and unlock achievements to stay motivated, or share it with your social networks via its iPhone app.